Oregon State Penitentiary: Intensive Management Unit

 Oregon State Penitentiary was the site of Oregon's first supermax unit, the "Intensive Management Unit" (IMU), constructed in 1991.
 The 196-bed self-contained Intensive Management Unit provides housing and control for male inmates who disrupt or pose a substantial threat to the general population in all department facilities.
 In 2006, this facility held 147 people (out of a total of 784 across Oregon) in solitary confinement.

 Conditions in the IMU were the object of public criticism, triggered particularly by multiple suicide of mentally ill prisoners.
 Former warden Brian Belleque also expressed doubts about the possibility of rehabilitation in the IMU, saying: "We realize that 95 to 98 percent of these inmates here are going to be your neighbor in the community.
 They are going to get out."
 Prisoners in the OSP IMU were moved in 2009 to Snake River Correctional Institution in Ontario, Oregon.

 In 2010, ODOC began to convert the IMU into a psychiatric facility, which will serve mentally ill prisoners from across Oregon.
 Some advocates for the mentally ill have argued that the IMU facility is not suitable for treating the mentally ill because it is "dark" and "crowded", and generally designed for solitary confinement.

 Death row

 OSP was the site of death row in Oregon and contained the lethal injection chamber where prisoners were executed.
 Governor John Kitzhaber announced an official moratorium on executions in November 2011.
 In May 2020, ODOC announced that the state would close its death row.
 On December 13, 2022, Governor Kate Brown commuted the death sentences of everyone on Oregon's death row to life without parole and instructed the Department of Corrections to dismantle the state's death chamber.

 Executions in Oregon were conducted in public by counties until 1902, when they were centralized (and made less spectacular) at the State Penitentiary.
 Since the US Supreme Court reaffirmed the death penalty in Gregg v.
-Georgia (1976), Oregon has executed two people: Douglas Franklin Wright, in 1996, and Harry Charles Moore, in 1997.
+Georgia (1976), Oregon has managed to execute only two people: Douglas Franklin Wright, in 1996, and Harry Charles Moore, in 1997.